The path to an hATTR amyloidosis diagnosis

 A genetic test will determine whether a person carries one of the more than 120 variants in the transthyretin (TTR) gene associated with hATTR amyloidosis.
 Once a gene variant is identified, family members of an affected individual can use this information to help determine their own risk.

-Alnylam Pharmaceuticals sponsors no-charge, third-party genetic counseling and testing for individuals who may carry one of the 120 or more gene variants known to be associated with hATTR amyloidosis.
+Alnylam Pharmaceuticals sponsors no-charge, third-party genetic testing and counseling for individuals who may carry one of the 120 or more gene variants known to be associated with hATTR amyloidosis.

 Learn more about Alnylam Act® »